-What all these people-pleasing skills boil down to is this: you’re a perfect candidate for a customer support job (also called tech support by some companies)!
-You’ll spend your days helping out customers who are running into issues or have questions with your product, and finding great solutions for them.
+What all these people-pleasing skills boil down to is this: you’re a perfect candidate for a customer support job (also called “tech support” by some companies).
+You’ll spend your days helping out customers who are running into issues or have questions about your product and finding great solutions for them.

 You’ll need technical skills relevant to the product you’re representing, but otherwise people skills are way more vital to emphasize on your resume!